andresebr/kumodd/README.md

     kumodd.py -d doc

-By def alt, native Google Apps files, including documents, spreadsheets and presentations, are downloaded in PDF format.
+By default, native Google Apps files, including documents, spreadsheets and presentations, are downloaded in PDF format.
 To instead download them in LibreOffice format, use the '--nopdf' option.